marcelmaatkamp/docker-alpine-radius/README.md

 # Freeradius Docker image

 Lightweight and fast Freeradius3 v3.0.11-r0 server.
 This image is based on the minimalistic Alpine Linux and is currently 62MB.

-To start:
+To start use the following command:
 ```
  $ docker run -d \
    --name freeradius \